Like most American chain restaurants, TGI Friday’s offers a wide variety of dishes that range from wings, burgers, and pasta to chicken and steak.

 A salad might not exactly thrill you, but it’s a good way to eat low-carb as long as you avoid the pitfalls.
 We like the million dollar Cobb salad at TGI Friday’s because it comes with grilled chicken, romaine and kale, chopped egg, bacon, cucumber, blue cheese, and cheddar cheese.

 It’s a great blend of healthy fats from the meat, cheese, and eggs, and a good source of vitamins and fiber from the low-carb vegetables.
-Just be sure to order this (and all salads) with olive oil and vinegar instead of house dressing.
+Just be sure to order this (and all salads) with olive oil and vinegar instead of house dressing, which usually contains sugar.

 #4.
 Go green style